 - Red Pepper Flakes – Sprinkle some red pepper flakes to add a little kick of spice.
 If you don’t like spicy flavors, you can leave this ingredient out.

-- Parmesan Cheese – Freshly shredded parmesan cheese will help make your chicken alfredo soup thick and creamy.
+- Parmesan Cheese – Freshly shredded parmesan cheese will help make your chicken tortellini soup thick and creamy.

 You’ll want to pay special attention to the flour, adding it slowly and whisking it well to make sure that it gets fully incorporated.

-- Amp Up The Flavor.
-Fresh herbs are full of flavor and will taste amazing in this tortellini soup recipe!
+Fresh herbs are full of flavor and will taste amazing in chicken alfredo soup with tortellini!